rebelsky/sams-assorted-musings-reflections/twenty-months-michelle.md

 It didn't help that people my age (or about my age) seemed to be losing spouses at an ever-increasing rate, including two in the last two months.
 While neither the survivors nor their spouses were close friends, they are people I knew well enough to chat with on the street, our kids know each other, and we share interests.
 Michelle and I regularly saw one couple at Des Moines Performing Arts.
 The other couple included someone even more addicted to vinyl than I am.
 I hate to welcome them to the community of people who lost their partners too young [3].

 Although the month started poorly, something shifted midway through the month.
 Maybe it was that I finished teaching for the semester and therefore was less stressed.
 Maybe it was that we had graduation and reunion, so I got to celebrate with people I care about.
-Maybe it was that Middle Son returned home to visit, along with his SO.
+Maybe it was that Middle Son returned home to visit, along with his awesome SO.
 Maybe it's that I got the house a bit straighter.

 In any case, something shifted, and I'm no longer falling apart.
 I wouldn't say that I'm great.
 But I'm OK.
 I cry, but not too much.
 And I cry about sensible things, such as knowing that Michelle will never meet Middle's SO.
 I miss her.
 I always will.
 But I can bear her absence.
 At least I can bear it for the time being.